 On October 11 1992, Madonna was interviewed at The Ritz Hotel in Paris for Swedish TV (7 Till 9).
 The interview was part of the European Erotica promotional tour.
 During the interview she calls Abba “boring” and Elvis “sexy”.

-On October 13 1992, the “Erotica” single was released.
-Originally credited to Madonna & Shep Pettibone, Pettibone’s partner Tony Shimkin was later granted co-writing credit for nearly all of the Pettibone collaborations on the album, including “Erotica.”
-The debut release to feature the imprint of the fledgling Maverick Records, the song was produced by Madonna & Pettibone.
+On September 29 1992, Madonna’s Erotica single was released to radio.
+Originally credited to Madonna & Shep Pettibone, Pettibone’s partner Tony Shimkin was later granted co-writing credit for nearly all of the Pettibone collaborations on the album, including Erotica.
+The debut release to feature the imprint of Maverick Records, the song was produced by Madonna & Pettibone.

 “I met Madonna at her home on Central Park West to talk about working on her Sex book.
 It was very comfortable but very uncomfortable at the same time, which is a very interesting feeling.
 She’s very imposing and knows what she wants.
 She’s very informed and opinionated, which makes her genius.
 She takes you in and swallows you up — and you don’t mind it – you actually enjoy it.
 There’s an unspoken seduction that goes on.
 I was young…she was young, too – and beautiful.
 That was an unforgettable era.
 She put that book out at the best moment.
 She timed it very well…she knows what she’s doing.
 And such drive.
 Some people want to lift stones to see what’s under them.
 She’ll be on a beach with millions of stones and want to lift every one of them.”

 This is a Madonna blog so it’s generally understood that some content related to the subject is not safe for work.
 The following photos are definitely NSFW.
 And as we enter October .. the wonderful month filled with Erotica related releases and events, you’ll only see more of it.
 Enjoy!